For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.

 I wondered, what can I honestly do in the world for God?
 If I could just be a servant in the non-secular world, I could do so much more.
 These were my thoughts for many years.
 I would come to find out in my early 30s, after a series of events, why God wanted me in the world, in the secular world instead of the non-secular world.

-My marriage was on the brink of ending in my early 30s, my husband was very lost, I began to become lost, my children were seeing too many things in the world and then coming home and seeing their parents arguing and their mom crying.
+My marriage was on the brink of ending in my early 30s, my husband was very lost, I began to become lost, my children were seeing too many things in the world and then coming home and seeing their parents arguing and their mom losing faith.
 I started to ask God, “is this why you wanted me to be married?”
-I remember almost having, “a grudge” against God.
+I remember having, “a grudge” against God.

 Later, I understood very much why what transpired in my life from a child, to a teenager to an adult to where I am right now, going into my mid 40s, that God’s reasoning, is always right.